-The Crescent Lake-High Lake Trail begins on the Specimen Creek Trail
+Crescent Lake-High Lake Trail

 From Crescent Lake the trail climbs another 200 feet, then drops slightly and passes a small pond.
 At the 2.2-mile mark the trail begins another 700 foot climb over 2.3 miles to the park boundary.
 At the 3.6-mile mark the trail climbs up and over a ridge and the views both east and west are outstanding.
 As you continue, notice the mix of trees has shifted.
 In addition to spruce and fir trees, there now are distinctive five-needled whitebark pine.
 Unfortunately, most of the whitebarks are dead or dying.
 Drought conditions in the Northern Rockies made mature whitebarks susceptible to attack by mountain pine bark beetles.
 The death of this mature forest is a blow to Yellowstone’s grizzly population, that depend heavily on nutrient-rich whitebark pine nuts for food in the fall.

 At 4.5 miles the boundary is reached and the views are spectacular.
 Impressive Lion Creek Canyon lies out of the park to the north, and the Gallatin Range stretches out to the southeast.
 The next 1.5 miles the trail travels on or near the park boundary and drops 600 feet to the banks of High Lake.
 This is the highlight of the trip!
 At one time, this ridge lay outside the park.
 In the early 1920s plans were made to dramatically expand the park.
 These high hopes never completely materialized, but out of them came Grand Teton National Park and several Yellowstone boundary changes.
 In 1927 this northwest corner of the park was expanded to include the Gallatin Petrified Forest and winter grazing grounds for a large elk heard.